Xv-yn/COMP2017/Lecture_1_Intro_to_C_and_Memory.md

     return 0;
 }
 ```
-`int argc` is the ==arg==ument ==c==ount of command-line arguments (It is assumed you know how to run a program through a command line, usually by entering: `./my_program arg1 arg2 arg3` in a command line).
+`int argc` is the **arg**ument **c**ount of command-line arguments (It is assumed you know how to run a program through a command line, usually by entering: `./my_program arg1 arg2 arg3` in a command line).
 Hence, it returns an `int` (integer) value.
 If `./my_program arg1 arg2 arg3`, was entered into the command line, the output of `argc` is 4.
 Note that `argc` can be replaced with any variable name, `argc` is just for convention and easier readability.

 `char *argv[]` is the array of pointer strings in the command-line arguments.
-It stands for "==arg==ument ==v==ector", with 'vector' meaning an 'ordered' array.
+It stands for "**arg**ument **v**ector", with 'vector' meaning an 'ordered' array.
 Because a string is an array of `char`acters, and characters in a certain order gives us legible words or specific inputs, `argv[]` is used to represent the inputs in the command-line arguments as an array.
 The asterisk, `*`, is what denotes the array as a pointer (a pointer is something, technically a 'variable', that stores the memory address of a variable).
 Hence, when an input is entered into the command-line, that input is 'stored' in a memory address.
 Thus, the computer will have to go back to the memory address when referencing the command-line arguments.

 Similarly, note that `argv` can be replaced with any variable name, `argv` is just for convention and easier readability (E.g. `*argumentvector[]` instead of `*argv[]` is also possible).